ygorelik/ydk-gen/sdk/cpp/core/docsgen/api/ydk/providers/netconf_provider.rst

         :param protocol: ``ssh`` or ``tcp``.
         :param on_demand: On demand downloading by default.
         :param common_cache: Use common caching directory if enabled.
-        :param timeout: The timeout in microseconds, -1 for infinite timeout, 0 for non-blocking
+        :param timeout: The timeout in microseconds, -1 for infinite timeout, 0 for non-blocking.

     .. cpp:function:: NetconfServiceProvider(\
         const path::Repository& repo, \